 Instructional Technology

 The Academic Technology and Innovation Unit within the Division of IT, has countless resources you might find valuable.
-If you are a new instructor, be sure to check out the Division of IT's "Welcome, Instructors!" page.
+If you are a new instructor, be sure to check out our "IT Highlights for Instructors" page.
+If you are a student, be sure to checkout the "Student Orientation to ELMS-Canvas for Students" course.

 Below are some learning technologies that you might find useful: